 Stuart Elden is Professor of Political Theory and Geography at the University of Warwick.
 He is one of the editors of Environment and Planning D: Society and Space.
 He is the author of five books, including most recently The Birth of Territory (University of Chicago Press, 2013) and Terror and Territory: The Spatial Extent of Sovereignty (University of Minnesota Press, 2009); and editor of a further seven, including Sloterdijk Now (Polity, 2012) and Reading Kant’s Geography (SUNY Press, 2011, with Eduardo Mendieta).
 He is currently working on a book on Foucault, a project on territory in Shakespeare’s plays, and the concepts of earth and world.

-Nicholas Gane is currently Reader in Sociology at the University of York, UK.
+Nicholas Gane is Professor of Sociology at the University of Warwick.
 His publications include: Max Weber and Postmodern Theory (Palgrave, 2002); The Future of Social Theory (Continuum, 2004); New Media: The Key Concepts (with David Beer, Berg, 2008).
 He edited the Theory, Culture and Society Annual Review from 2006-09, and has just completed a book entitled Max Weber and Contemporary Capitalism (2012) for Palgrave.
-From September 2013 he will be Professor of Sociology at the University of Warwick.

-Rosalind Gill is Professor of Social and Cultural Analysis at King’s College, London.
+Rosalind Gill is Professor of Cultural & Social Analysis at City, University of London.
 She is known for her research interests in gender and media, cultural work, new technologies and mediated intimacy.
 Her work also has a strong methodological focus, particularly in discursive, narrative and visual methods.
 For the last decade her research has made a significant contribution to debates about the “sexualization of culture”.

 Thomas M. Kemple is Associate Professor in the Department of Sociology at the University of British Columbia, Canada.
 He is currently working on several projects which explore the literary genres of social scientific arguments.
 His earlier book on the melodramatic form of Marx’s critique of political economy developed a method he is now employing to examine the allegorical structure of Weber’s conception of interpretive sociology.
 A related study of Simmel’s sociological metaphysics, ethics, and aesthetics examines the silenced or suppressed dimensions classic, foundational, or canonical texts in the history of the social sciences.
 Recovering lost concepts, alternative genealogies, and forgotten figures in the field helps us to rethink the legacy of post-Marxian critical theories of capitalism (from Marcuse to Bourdieu), post-Weberian histories of occidental rationality (from Parsons to Foucault), and post-Durkheimian cultural analyses of civilizing processes(from Elias to Baudrillard).
 A major concern of these studies is with how sociological theorizing can be approached not just as a scientific enterprise but also as a visual, oral, and literary craft.